-- 29. The exposures of an ADI to its related entities must not exceed the following limits: - (a) related ADIs or overseas based equivalents: - (i) exposure to an individual related ADI or overseas based equivalent - 25 per cent of an ADI's Common Equity Tier 1 Capital on a Level 1 basis; and - (ii) aggregate exposure to all related ADIs and overseas based equivalents - 75 per cent of an ADI's Common Equity Tier 1 Capital on a Level 1 basis; and - (b) other related entities: - (i) exposure to an individual regulated related entity (other than a related ADI or related overseas-based equivalent) 25 per cent of an ADI's Common Equity Tier 1 Capital on a Level 1 basis; - (ii) exposure to an individual unregulated related entity 15 per cent of an ADI's Common Equity Tier 1 Capital on a Level 1 basis; and - (iii) aggregate exposure to all related entities (other than related ADIs and related overseas-based equivalents) 35 per cent of an ADI's Common Equity Tier 1 Capital on a Level 1 basis. - 30.
-An ADI's exposure to an ELE subsidiary is not subject to the limits in paragraph 29 of this Prudential Standard or requirements in Prudential Standard APS 111
+- 29. An ADI must ensure that its exposures to related entities comply with the following prudential limits:6 - (a) related ADIs (or overseas based equivalents): - (i) exposure to an individual related ADI or overseas based equivalent 25 per cent of an ADI's Tier 1 Capital on a Level 1 basis; and - (ii) aggregate exposure to all related ADIs and overseas based equivalents 75 per cent of an ADI's Tier 1 Capital on a Level 1 basis; - (b) other related entities: - (i) exposure to an individual regulated related entity (other than a related ADI or related overseas-based equivalent) 25 per cent of an ADI's Tier 1 Capital on a Level 1 basis; - (ii) exposure to an individual unregulated related entity (including related individuals) 15 per cent of an ADI's Tier 1 Capital on a Level 1 basis; and

-&lt;sup>5 Outsourcing of the ADI's material business activities to a related entity must satisfy the prudential requirements set out in Prudential Standard CPS 231 Outsourcing.
+Outsourcing of the ADI's material business activities to a related entity must satisfy the prudential requirements set out in Prudential Standard CPS 231 Outsourcing.

-&lt;sup>6 These limits are measured against an ADI's or ELE's Level 1 capital calculated in accordance with Prudential Standard APS 111 Capital Adequacy: Measurement of Capital as appropriate.
-None of these limits should be taken to permit transactions or exposures which are otherwise prohibited by any Prudential Standard.
-The large exposure limits in paragraph 30 of Prudential Standard APS 221 Large Exposures do not apply to the exposures of an ADI to its related entities when this paragraph applies.
+These limits are measured against an ADI's or ELE's Level 1 capital (calculated in accordance with Prudential Standard APS 111 Capital Adequacy: Measurement of Capital) as appropriate.